Janamou/android-testing-codelab/01-uiautomator/README.md

 #### Search for the app in the scrollable view and then open it

-Search for the app with name "Browser", validate it, click on it and wait.
+Search for the app with name "Browser", validate it, click on it and wait for a new window.

 ```java
 // Find browser application